coneda/kor/README.md

 This shows the entity (also supports media entities) referenced by `id`.
 If you add the `kor-style` attribute, the widget will apply some basic styling.
-However, the styles will always mix with the existing styles on the page so some CSS adjustments might be necessary.
+However, the styles will always mix with the existing styles on the page so some CSS adjustments might be necessary. with `kor-include` you may supply a space separated list of information to include (currently supports `kind`).
+The attribute `kor-image-size` allows you to specify witch image resultion should be loaded (icon, thumbnail, preview, screen, normal) for media.

 ### JSON API